About the project

 We encourage the local community to allow extra time to complete journeys safely.

-Vehicle access to driveways on the south side of Whites Road will be during work on this section.
+Vehicle access to driveways on the south side of Whites Road will be maintained during work on this section.
 If this impacts you, we will contact you directly.

 There will be no interruptions to water or sewerage services during the work.